Big Data Monitoring

 Compliance is a crucial task, and companies have entire departments whose task is to oversee it.
 Given voluminous log files and other inputs, these departments must quickly and reliably monitor whether the procedures are being followed in compliance with the (possibly complex) rules in force.
 A typical rule for a bank might be: No customer may withdraw more than 5000 Swiss francs per week.
 Being able to identify individual violations is of considerable value.

-We are developing algorithms that continually monitor incoming data for rule violations.
+We developed algorithms that continually monitor incoming data for rule violations.
 The more complex the rule, the greater the challenge of checking it efficiently against enormous volumes of data.
 The expressiveness of the input language influences the possible complexity of rules and therefore the efficiency of the monitoring algorithm.
-Our goal is to find efficient monitoring algorithms for highly expressive and hence practically useful input languages.
+Our goal was to find efficient monitoring algorithms for highly expressive and hence practically useful input languages.

 The problem of automated rule monitoring can be approached from two directions.
 On the one hand, theoretical research is improving the expressiveness of the input language for rules and developing algorithms for these languages.
 However, the scalability of these algorithms to accommodate huge data volumes is frequently neglected.
 On the other hand, practical research is being conducted on implementing scalable algorithms for parallelised execution in computer clusters.
 In this context, work on designing input languages often does not receive the attention it merits.
 Our project combines the two approaches to the benefit of both.